Gunlom Falls: Walking track closure

 As of September 2020, the walking track to the lookout and pools above the falls is closed at the request of the Jawoyn traditional owners.
 It was closed before mid-2019, due to an investigation by the Aboriginal Areas Protection Authority (AAPA) into Parks Australia under the Northern Territory Aboriginal Sacred Sites Act 1989 (NT).
 The traditional owners allege that, in the process of upgrading the track, Parks Australia may have damaged a sacred site near the track.
 AAPA has filed charges against Parks Australia, which could lead to the authority being fined up to A$314,000.
 The matter was due to go before the court on 30 April 2021, but a request made by Parks Australia resulted in an adjournment.
 Parts of Gunlom remain closed.

+In film

+In 1986, the falls appeared in the movie Crocodile Dundee starring Paul Hogan and Linda Kozlowski.